-fork(II)
+fork (II)

-If the file cannot be found, if it is not executable, if it does not have a valid header (407 or 410 octal as first word), if maximum memory is exceeded, or if the arguments require more than 512 bytes a return from exec constitutes the diagnostic; the error bit (c-bit) is set.
+If the file cannot be found, if it is not executable, if it does not have a valid header (407, 410, or 411 octal as first word), if maximum memory is exceeded, or if the arguments require more than 512 bytes a return from exec constitutes the diagnostic; the error bit (c-bit) is set.
+Even for the super-user, at least one of the execute-permission bits must be set for a file to be executed.
 From C the returned value is -1.